Hood By Air: Founding and early years (2006–2009)

-Founded in 2006 by town designers Shayne Oliver and Raul Lopez, Hood By Air has gone from a t-shirt oriented streetwear project to a cult brand at the forefront of New York's fashion new guard.
+Founded in 2006 by town designers Shayne Oliver and Raul Lopez, Hood By Air went from a t-shirt oriented streetwear project to a cult brand at the forefront of New York's fashion new guard.
 In 2006, Oliver was running a brand and blog under the name Elite Urban Brigade.
 Editorial collaborators on the blog included Akeem Smith and Mykki Blanco.
 Under Elite Urban Brigade, Oliver began printing one-off t-shirt designs, which he would sell at the New York streetwear store, aNYthing.
-During this period, Oliver met fellow designer Raul Lopez at an after school programme run by the Hetrick-Martin Institute in partnership with the Harvey Milk High School, which Oliver attended.
+During this period, Oliver met fellow designer Raul Lopez at an after-school programme run by the Hetrick-Martin Institute in partnership with the Harvey Milk High School, which Oliver was attending.
 Oliver introduced Lopez to his early blueprint for a brand which could expand on his Elite Urban Brigade ideas.
-After developing the concept further, Oliver and Lopez began printing t-shirts, eventually releasing the designs under the name Hood By Air.
+After developing the concept further, the two began printing t-shirts, eventually releasing the designs under the name Hood By Air.

 Whilst attending Harvey Milk High School, Oliver was accepted onto an art programme at New York University (NYU).
-During this time he developed a strong link between his fashion concepts and music, which would underpin the Hood By Air brand and Oliver's creative career to date.
+During this time he developed a strong link between his fashion concepts and music, which would underpin the Hood By Air brand and his creative career to date.
 During this time Oliver was a dancer and choreographer for the band Hercules and Love Affair and would create costumes that he would wear as a dancer.
 Subsequently, Oliver designed merchandise for the band.
 After leaving NYU, Oliver attended the Fashion Institute of Technology (FIT), but left after one semester.

-In 2006 Oliver showed an early Hood By Air look at the artist Dash Snow's gallery in Chelsea, New York.
+In 2006 Oliver showed an early Hood By Air look at artist Dash Snow's gallery in Chelsea, New York.
 Soon after, with an expanding fan base and an enthusiastic reception from fashion buyers, Hood By Air found its first stockists in OAK NYC and Seven New York.
 Opening Ceremony was also an early stockist of the brand.

 In 2008, Hood By Air held its first presentation at artist Terence Koh's A.S.S. gallery in Chinatown, New York.
 Designer Telfar Clemens, who attended the show recalls, "it was kind of a peep show, and sort of like a block-party-slash-art-opening type of thing".
 The presentation was an early example of what was to become a hallmark for the brand; a spectacle-driven approach that merges conventional runway shows with personality-driven performances and presentations.

 In 2009 Hood By Air held its first official fashion presentation at OAK NYC, launching the Hood By Air Classics line.
 This subcategory of the brand encompassed Hood By Air's graphic-based designs on t-shirts and basics, complimenting the brand's now increasing focus on ready-to-wear.
 The presentation featured a performance by Kid Cudi.
 Soon after this presentation, Lopez left the brand.